teusink/Home-Security-by-Pi/4-Maintenance.md

 - `sudo apt-get install --reinstall <packagename>`

 That way the package are reinstalled, no matter you have the latest version or not.

+## VPN CRL expire issues after distro-upgrade
+It is possible that you face connection issues with your VPN after an upgrade of your system.
+Execute the steps below in your terminal to fix that.
+- Check service status: `sudo systemctl status openvpn@server.service`
+- Verify following error: `VERIFY ERROR: depth=0, error=CRL has expired: CN=xxx`
+- Go to directory: `cd /etc/openvpn/easy-rsa`
+- Generate new CRL: `sudo ./easyrsa gen-crl`
+- Verify that folder is correct (`/etc/openvpn/crl.pem`): `sudo cat ../server.conf | grep "crl-verify"`
+- Copy new CRL to directory: `sudo cp /etc/openvpn/easy-rsa/pki/crl.pem ../crl.pem `
+- Reboot service: `sudo systemctl restart openvpn@server.service`

+New VPN-connections can be initiated again.

 # Done
 - This part is done now, so do a reboot now: `sudo reboot`